chetanbg1/cbg-aws/README.md

 Amazon EC2 -
 Elastic Compute Cloud - provides virtual servers known as instances in the cloud it allows you to easily create and manage virtual machines to run your applications or host web site

-Amazon S3 - simple Storage service  - enables to store and retrieve data such as tetx, binary, backup, archives, file, images, videos over the internate, provide high durability, availablity and security
+Amazon S3 - simple Storage service  - enables to store and retrieve data such as text, binary, backup, archives, file, images, videos over the internate, provide high durability, availablity and security
                                      store large object using key value pair, also called as object storage provide rest api to access and modify object unlimited storage, 99.99% - avalibility and 99.99999999999% - durability objects replicated in single region across multiple avalibility zones

-Amazon RDS - Relational Database service - manages database service that simplifies the setup, operation and scaling of ralational datbase such as mysql,oracle or sql server. it takes care of admiistrative task  such as backups and software patching allowing you to focus on application
+Amazon RDS - Relational Database service - manages database service that simplifies the setup, operation and scaling of ralational datbase such as mysql,oracle or sql server. it takes care of admistrative task  such as backups and software patching allowing you to focus on application

-Amazaon VPC - Virtual Private Cloud - allows us to create private network within the amazon cloud, provides isolation and security for resources and enables us to define subnets , configure routing and controls network access using security groups and network ACLs
+Amazaon VPC - Virtual Private Cloud - allows us to create private network within the amazon cloud, provides isolation and security for resources and enables us to define subnets, configure routing and controls network access using security groups and network ACLs

 Amazon IAM - Identity Access Management - helps to manage access to AWS resources securely. it allows you to create and manage users, groups, and roles and assign fine-grained permissions to control who can access which resource

-AWS Lambda - lambda is serverless  computing service that enables you to run your code without provisioning or managing servers. we can upload the code andd lambda automatically handles teh infrastructure and scales it based on incoming request
+AWS Lambda - lambda is serverless  computing service that enables you to run your code without provisioning or managing servers. we can upload the code and lambda automatically handles the infrastructure and scales it based on incoming request

 Amazon SNS - Simple Notification Service - allows us to send notifications and massages to subscribed endpoints or clients. it supportes various delivery protocols, including emails, SMS, mobile push notifications, and HTTP/HTTPS endpoints

 Amazon cloudWatch - is a monitoring and observability service that provides insights into your AWS resources and applications. it collects and tracks metrics, monitors logs files, sets alarms and generates visualizations to help you monitor and troubleshoot your infrastucture

 Deployment models for cloud computing
 --